-Social media communication networks can help create a group identity, assist in planning for group activities and encourage students.
+Facebook and other social media communication networks can help create a group identity, assist in planning for group activities and encourage students.
 These mediums provide powerful modes of connecting with youth, and for youth to connect with each other and should be channeled as such.
-Communications on social media are most appropriate when conducted through a group.
+Communications on Facebook are most appropriate when conducted through a group.